-A number of initiatives have been launched to promote and improve good practice and by reducing accidents and ill health.
-These initiatives are supported by Northern Ireland construction companies, Health and Safety Executive Northern Ireland, employers and training bodies.
+A number of initiatives have been launched to promote and improve good practice by reducing accidents and ill health.
+These initiatives are supported by Northern Ireland construction companies, Health and Safety Executive for Northern Ireland (HSENI) employers and training bodies.